danielemichelori/Jakilada/README.md

-## JAKILADA

-The demo of our game is available at the following github page: [Jakilada](https://sapienzainteractivegraphicscourse.github.io/final-project-jakilada_team/)
+The demo of the game is available here: [Jakilada](https://sapienzainteractivegraphicscourse.github.io/final-project-jakilada_team/)

-To view the project report, open Jakilada_report.pdf